anoopworks/PS-2/README.md

 ## Data Collection
 Transaction data was provided as 96 JSON files, likely sourced from Compound V2's on-chain records via APIs (e.g., The Graph or Etherscan).
 These files are processed into a wallet_transactions dictionary, where each wallet ID maps to a list of transactions with keys account.id, amountUSD, asset.symbol, timestamp, and type, enabling structured analysis.

-## Feature Selection
+## Feature Engineering
-Features include counts and USD amounts for deposits, borrows, repays, withdrawals, and liquidations, plus derived metrics: borrow-to-deposit ratio, repay-to-borrow ratio, liquidation-to-borrow ratio, time span, and unique assets.
-These capture financial behavior, distinguishing risky (high borrows/liquidations) from stable (high deposits/repays) patterns.
+Transactions from 96 JSON files are aggregated by wallet address, counting occurrences and summing USD amounts for deposits, withdraws, borrows, repays, and liquidates.
+Derived metrics include borrow-to-deposit ratio, repay-to-borrow ratio, liquidation-to-borrow ratio, time span (days between first and last transaction), and unique assets (distinct asset.symbol values).
+These features capture financial behavior: high borrows or liquidations indicate risk, while frequent deposits and repays signal stability.
+Ratios quantify borrowing and default tendencies relative to deposits, reflecting leverage and repayment reliability.
+Time span and unique assets measure experience and diversification, reducing risk.
+Selected for their relevance to lending protocol dynamics, these features enable robust differentiation of risky (high borrows/liquidations) versus stable (high deposits/repays) wallet profiles.

 ## Scoring Method
 Isolation Forest (10% contamination) identifies anomalous wallets, scoring them 0–200 (higher risk) using linear mapping of anomaly scores.
 Non-anomalous wallets are clustered with K-Means (5 clusters) and scored 600–1000 based on Euclidean distance to an ideal profile (high deposits/repays, low borrows/liquidations), using exponential decay for even distribution.